unlight/awesome-stars/README.md

 - [data-mocks](https://github.com/grug/data-mocks) - Library to mock local data requests using Fetch or XHR
 - [typescript-transformer-handbook](https://github.com/madou/typescript-transformer-handbook) - 📘 A comprehensive handbook on how to create transformers for TypeScript with code examples
 - [graphql-tag](https://github.com/apollographql/graphql-tag) - A JavaScript template literal tag that parses GraphQL queries
-- [lit-element](https://github.com/Polymer/lit-element) - A simple base class for creating fast, lightweight web components
+- [lit-element](https://github.com/lit/lit-element) - LEGACY REPO.
+This repository is for maintenance of the legacy LitElement library.
+The LitElement base class is now part of the Lit library, which is developed in the lit monorepo.
 - [weightless](https://github.com/andreasbm/weightless) - High-quality web components with a small footprint
 - [node-await-event-emitter](https://github.com/imcuttle/node-await-event-emitter) - await events library like EventEmitter
 - [angular-builders](https://github.com/just-jeb/angular-builders) - Angular build facade extensions (Jest and custom webpack configuration)